RBC Uncovers Undervalued Channels and Optimizes Investments with Skai Incrementality Tests

 Royal Bank of Canada (RBC) is one of North America’s leading diversified financial services companies, providing personal and commercial banking, wealth management, insurance, investor services, and capital markets products and services on a global basis.

-In a previous test for RBC’s retail banking line of business, one of the key insights the RBC team uncovered was that Google and Facebook are undervalued by more than 10X and significantly outperforming RBC’s targeted cost per account opening.
-Based on this new information, there were a number of marketing measurement questions RBC wanted to explore: the most important was how much should RBC be investing across Google and Facebook to maximize its impact.
+In a previous test for the ad spend of RBC’s retail banking line of business, one of the key insights the RBC team uncovered was that Google and Facebook are undervalued by more than 10X and significantly outperforming RBC’s targeted cost per account opening.
+Based on this new information, there were several marketing measurement questions RBC wanted to explore: the most important was how much should RBC be investing across Google and Facebook to maximize its impact and help with attracting and retaining bank customers.

 Impact Navigator’s algorithms designed a test in which markets were split into four equal parts: